A disinfecting homemade Febreze spray for fabrics. This homemade fabric refresher is effective, natural, and stain-free on all our fabrics!

 Tip: you may also be interested in our all-purpose cleaner.

-Now that school is back in session, I notice that I’m worrying about the germs my son is tracking in from class.
+Now that school is back in session, I notice that I’m worried about the germs my son is tracking in from class.

 Natural Ingredients for Freshening & Disinfecting Fabrics

-Palmarosa Essential Oil – Next, I chose a more obscure oil – palmarosa essential oil.
+Next, I chose a more obscure oil – palmarosa essential oil for this homemade Febreze fabric refresher.
 It has a floral, woody, slightly herb-like aroma with antibacterial, antifungal, and airborne antimicrobial properties.

-Other Ingredients – Other ingredients in this recipe include baking soda and water to help further kill odors and prevent oil stains.
+Other ingredients in this homemade Febreze fabric refresher recipe include baking soda and water to help further kill odors and prevent oil stains.
 I love to combine baking soda and essential oils because I find that baking soda intensifies the aroma of the oils and gives them more powerful deodorizing properties.

 - 1 spray bottle (preferably dark glass to protect the essential oils, like this one)

-- Test the fabric before using: apply a small amount to an inconspicuous area on each new fabric, allow to dry, then check for stains.
+Test the fabric before using your homemade Febreze fabric refresher: apply a small amount to an inconspicuous area on each new fabric, allow to dry, then check for stains.

 That’s all!
 I typically discard this solution after a few weeks and mix a fresh batch.